 Diarrhea is when your child has more than three very loose bowel movements in 1 day.
 For many children, diarrhea is mild and will pass within a few days.
 For others, it may last longer.
 It can make your child feel weak and dehydrated.
 It can also lead to unhealthy weight loss.

 A stomach or intestinal illness can cause diarrhea.
-It can be a side effect of medical treatments, such as antibiotics and some cancer treatments.
+It can also be a side effect of medical treatments, such as antibiotics and some cancer treatments.

 What to ask your doctor about diarrhea - child; Loose stools - what to ask your doctor - child

-Updated by: Neil K. Kaneshiro, MD, MHA, Clinical Assistant Professor of Pediatrics, University of Washington School of Medicine.
-Also reviewed by A.D.A.M.
-Health Solutions, Ebix, Inc., Editorial Team: David Zieve, MD, MHA, David R. Eltz, Stephanie Slon, and Nissi Wang.
+Updated by: Neil K. Kaneshiro, MD, MHA, Clinical Assistant Professor of Pediatrics, University of Washington School of Medicine, Seattle, WA.
+Also reviewed by David Zieve, MD, MHA, Isla Ogilvie, PhD, and the A.D.A.M.
+Editorial team.